Yliader/Prima-Materia/README.md

-# Prima-Materia
+# Prima-Materia Effects
-Folder for every thing about the GB game Prima Materia
+All the effects used in the game, steam, drop, smoke etc